httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

 something other than these three known keywords, the attribute's value will be treated as "None".

+The "SameSite" attribute affects cookie creation as well as delivery.
+Cookies which assert "SameSite=Lax" or "SameSite=Strict" cannot be set in responses to cross-site subresource requests, or cross-site nested navigations.
+They can be set along with any top-level navigation, cross-site or otherwise.

 ### Cookie Name Prefixes

 {{weak-confidentiality}} and {{weak-integrity}} of this document spell out some of the drawbacks of cookies'